Gerard Batliner: Early life and career

 Batliner was born on 9 December 1928 in Eschen as the son of farmer Andreas Batliner and Karolina Schafhauser as one of six children.
+He attended secondary school in Schwyz until 1948.
+After conducting an apprenticeship in an industrial company, he studied law in Zurich, Fribourg, and Paris from, receiving a doctor of laws in 1957.
+In January 1951 Batliner, alongside Georg Malin and Felix Marxer, founded the Liechtenstein Academic Society.
+From 1956, he worked as an independent lawyer in the capital of Vaduz.

-He studied law at the University of Fribourg and in Paris.
-From 1956 he worked as a lawyer in Vaduz.
-He was a member of the board of directors of the AHV/IV/FAK in Liechtenstein from 1959 to 1962, and was deputy mayor of Eschen from 1960 to 1962.
+He was a member of the board of directors of the old-age and survivors insurance in Liechtenstein from 1959 to 1962.
+He was the vice president of the Progressive Citizens' Party (FBP) from 1958 to 1962, in addition to also being a member of the Eschen Municipal Council and deputy mayor of the municipality from 1960 to 1962.